-If you want to win your Social Security Disability SSD or SSI claim, you should hire only the Best Disability Lawyer available.
+If you want to win your Social Security Disability SSD or SSI claim, you should seek a Free Consultation with the Best Disability Lawyers available.
 Inexperience is not an option.
-Do not settle on a firm where their top attorneys are handling other high-stake matters such as personal injury.
-Select a firm that handles only SSD and SSI so that the top attorneys are their best Disability Lawyers.
+Do not settle on a firm whose best attorneys handle other high-stake matters such as personal injury.
+Select a firm that handles only SSD and SSI so that their top attorneys are their best Disability Lawyers.

 Find the best Disability Lawyer for your particular claim.
 Some Claimants cannot read or write or their conditions make it difficult to apply.
 Consequently, we can file your disability application for you if you wish, but most Claimants prefer to file their applications themselves.
 The best Disability Lawyers and successful Claimants agree that involving the Claimant helps prepare the Claimant to ultimately win their disability hearing.